 - 102.5.3 The Rules Committee shall develop, publish, and maintain, with the approval of the USMS Board of Directors, guidelines that address the eligibility of transgender athletes to earn official times and other forms of recognition (times, places, records, and Top 10 rankings) in the male and female gender categories.
 Athletes who do not meet the eligibility guidelines shall be permitted to participate in competition in the gender that corresponds to their USMS registrations without official recognition. - 102.5.4 Nonconforming events may be offered in accordance with the provisions of article 202.1.1E(3).
 For open water and long distance events, see Part 3. - 102.5.5 All short course meters events, long course meters events, and national championships shall be conducted on a timed-finals basis.
-Other short course yards events may be conducted on a timed-finals basis or another basis (e.g., preliminary heats and finals).
-If events are conducted in a format other than timed finals, the meet announcement
+Other short course yards events may wered by Ciye